-This part explains the Supplemental Restraint System (SRS), or air bag system.
+This part explains the air bag system.

 Your Chevrolet has two air bags -- one air bag for the driver and another air bag for the right front passenger.

 Here are the most important things to know about the air bag system: